-How to Open Federal Bank e-statement PDF: A Simple Guide
+How to Open Federal Bank statement PDF: A Simple Guide

-The bank has continuously adopted digital transformation, to provide customers services seamlessly and quickly.
+The Federal Bank has continuously adopted digital transformation to provide customer services seamlessly and quickly.

 One of their digital banking products is the e-statement, which replaces the need for physical passbooks or printed statements.
 An e-statement is a digital version of your bank account statement, sent directly to your registered email every month.